Apply to ARCOM

 ARCOM Secondary Application Process

-Candidates will be required to acknowledge their ability and willingness to comply with the college’s Technical Standards, policies on attendance, dress code, requirements for participation in osteopathic teaching and education, ARCOM student professional and academic conduct and policies.
+Candidates will be required to acknowledge their ability and willingness to comply with ARCOM’s technical standards, policies on attendance, dress code, requirements for participation in osteopathic teaching and education, ARCOM student professional and academic conduct and policies.

 Interview Selection Process

-To be considered for an interview, an applicant must meet all the preceding admissions requirements and technical standards for admissions, have completed and submitted the AACOMAS Application, a Secondary Application, all required letters of recommendation, the waiver/non-waiver statement, and the $50 processing fee.
+To be considered for an interview, an applicant must meet all the preceding admissions requirements and Technical Standards for Admissions and Continued Enrollment, have a complete file, including the AACOMAS application, a Secondary Application, all required letters of recommendation, and the $50.00 processing fee.

-After the Office of Student Affairs receives these materials, the applicant’s file is reviewed to determine eligibility for an interview, based on the established criteria of the Admissions Committee.
-If it is found to meet the standards and mission of the COM, an invitation may be extended to interview.
+After the Office of Admissions receives these materials, the applicant’s file is reviewed to determine eligibility for an interview, based on the established criteria of the Admissions Committee.
+If it is found to meet the standards and mission of ARCOM, an invitation may be extended to interview.
 Submission of a Secondary Application is not a guarantee of an interview.

 Interviewing candidates are required to read and sign an acknowledgement that they:

-- Meet the Technical Standards (any questions pertaining to whether a standard is met must be addressed with the Director of Admissions)
+- Meet the Technical Standards for Admissions and Continued Enrollment (any questions pertaining to whether a standard is met must be addressed with the Director of Admissions);

-- Have read and comply with ARCOM’s Code of Student Conduct/Academic Responsibility, Code of Behavioral Conduct, Standards for Conduct for Teacher-Learner Relationship, and AOA Code of Ethics
+- Have read and comply with ARCOM’s Attendance and Dress Code policy, Code of Student Conduct/Academic Responsibility, Code of Behavioral Conduct, Standards for Conduct for Teacher-Learner Relationship, and AOA Code of Ethics as outlined in the ARCOM Student Handbook &

 Each applicant who interviews with ARCOM will be reviewed by the Admissions Committee.
-An interview is not a guarantee of admission to the College.
-Admissions Committee decisions are made at regular intervals during the admissions cycle based on academic performance, professional experience, and interview.
-Recommendations of the Admissions Committee are reviewed and acted upon by the Dean in writing to the applicant.
+An interview is not a guarantee of admission.
+An admissions decision, based on academic performance, professional experience, and interview will be provided to the applicant usually within two weeks of the interview date.